vsajip/kscript/README.md

 source ~/.bash_profile                  # add sdkman to PATH

-sdk install kotlin                      # install Kotlin sdk install maven                       # install Maven
+sdk install kotlin                      # install Kotlin
 ```

-Once Maven and Kotlin are ready, you can install `kscript` with
+Once Kotlin is ready, you can install `kscript` with
 ```
 sdk install kscript
 ```